wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 ---
-title: WIS2box services introduction
+title: wis2box services introduction
 ---

 #  wis2box services introduction

 ## Introduction

-In this session you will run the wis2box-software that was pre-installed on your student VM using the test data configuration.
+In this session you will run the wis2box software that was pre-installed on your student VM using the test data configuration.

-You will review and access the services provided by your wis2box: the MQTT-broker and HTTP-accessible services and view how the services work when manually ingesting some test-data.
+You will review and access the services provided by your wis2box: the MQTT broker and HTTP accessible services and view how the services work when manually ingesting some test-data.

 ## Preparation